 If the inspection does turn up any problems or repairs that need to be made, you have a couple of options.
 “Depending on the contingencies outlined in the sale contract, the buyer can ask you to remedy any major repairs before closing or ask for a price reduction or cover the costs of making the repairs.”

 The buyer’s mortgage lender will require an appraisal to ensure your house is worth at least as much as you are asking for it (the fair market value).
 The primary tool for a professional appraiser is a comparative market analysis – an assessment of your home’s value based on the sale prices of nearby comparable homes that have recently sold.
 Lender’s, after all, have to protect their investments.

 If your house appraises below the sale price, the buyer likely won’t be able to get a mortgage for the original amount.
 In that case, the buyer can make up the difference, you can lower the sale price, or you can challenge the appraisal.
 If you do find yourself in this situation, your agent can help you decide the best course of action.
 (To find out more, call 8665937012.)

-Typically, the last thing to take place in the san bernardino, riverside counties closing process before the paper signing on the closing date is the final walk-through, usually about a day before closing.
+Typically, the last thing to take place in the San Bernardino, Riverside, and San Diego Counties closing process before the paper signing on the closing date is the final walk-through, usually about a day before closing.
 It’s the buyer’s last chance to make sure that everything is in order (that all the requested repairs have been made) and that no recent damage has occurred (such as roof damage from high winds in a storm).

 FINALIZING THE TRANSACTION